 Compared with other accommodation choices in town, the Inverness Travelodge was a bargain when I booked my stay.
 I was slightly nervous about what to expect but whilst there were zero frills, it was clean, functional and very central.

 In all honesty, this is my preferred budget hotel chain but was more expensive than the Travelodge when I booked.
-This Premier Inn has a riverside setting – some it its rooms overlook the river and Inverness Castle – and has garnered great reviews.
+This Premier Inn has a riverside setting – some of its rooms overlook the river and Inverness Castle – and has garnered great reviews.

 If you are travelling on a tight budget, take a look at this hostel which was recommended to me by someone who had a long-term stay there.
 Whilst the Black Isle Hostel isn’t much to look at from the outside, it’s reportedly clean and comfortable and in a central location.

 Another centrally located accommodation choice, Bluebell House has attracted stellar reviews for its service, cleanliness and breakfasts.